hotseatio/hotseatio.github.io/content/posts/ucla-top-drops-winter-2022/index.md

 ## Summary

-All of this data is based on enrollment and waitlist numbers obtained directly from the [UCLA Registrar's website](https://registrar.ucla.edu).
+All of this data is based on enrollment and waitlist numbers obtained directly from the [UCLA Registrar's website](https://registrar.ucla.edu) from January 3-14, 2022.
 Took one of these courses and dropped it?
 Tell us about it by writing a review at [Hotseat](https://hotseat.io)!

 If any of the professors listed above would like to add an addendum regarding why they feel their class was dropped, please email me at [drops@hotseat.io](mailto:drops@hotseat.io).